surrealdb/langchain-surrealdb/examples/graph/present.md

                 )
             )

-# This calculates the embeddings and inserts the documents in the DB
+# This calculates the embeddings and inserts the documents into the DB
 vector_store.add_documents(symptom_descriptions)
 ```